rafa1993/Above-The-Clouds/README.md

 # Above-The-Clouds
-Accenture Cloud Infrastructure Challenge
-# Note the presentation attached with the links.
+Accenture Cloud Infrastructure Challenge: Note the presentation attached with the links.